 - (10) The property is currently being assessed by the sales comparison approach.
-It is the Complainant's position that properties such as the subject are most often bought and sold for investment purposes and are therefore best valued by income capitalization. - (11) The current assessment reflects a rate of \$81.95 per s.f.
-The Complainant contends that that rate is not equitable with similar properties, and that the rate does not properly reflect market values.
+The City's methodology is to value each of the buildings separately as though each building was a separate property, add the totals together, and then apply a "multi building" adjustment.
+According to the Respondent, the "multi building" adjustment is a coefficient and cannot be made public.
+It is the Complainant's position that properties such as the subject are most often bought and sold for investment purposes and are therefore best valued by income capitalization. - (11) The current assessment reflects a rate of \$85.52 per s.f.
+The Complainant contends that that rate does not properly reflect market values.

-Complainant's Requested Value: \$17,630,000 or \$16,530,000.
+Complainant's Requested Value: \$27,120,000.